-Launched in Fall 2019 by Andrew Chignell and Mark Johnston, the Princeton Project in Philosophy and Religion (PPPR) is an initiative of the University Center for Human Values (UCHV), in cooperation with the Departments of Philosophy and Religion at Princeton.
+Founded in Fall 2019 by Andrew Chignell and Mark Johnston, the Princeton Project in Philosophy and Religion (PPPR) is an initiative of the University Center for Human Values (UCHV), in cooperation with the Departments of Philosophy and Religion at Princeton.

 PPPR brings together an interdisciplinary group of students and scholars who share a research interest in the philosophy of religion, broadly construed.
 The scope (“broadly construed”) is intentionally open-ended: the focus is on philosophy of religion as it is typically practiced by analytic philosophers, but we also include the history of philosophical thinking about religious issues, the psychology and cognitive science of religion, theories and methods in the study of religion, the philosophical study of non-western religious traditions, and religious ethics.

 PPPR is currently directed by Andrew Chignell.
 It includes a number of other faculty members and postdoctoral fellows, and is supported by faculty friends and collaborators in the Departments of Religion, Philosophy, Psychology, and in the University Center for Human Values.

 PPPR sponsors postdoctoral fellowships.
 The deadline for this year's applications was November 18, 2019.
 Decisions will be announced by the end of March 2020.

 External faculty who are interested in spending a year at Princeton associated with the Project are encouraged to apply for the Laurance S. Rockefeller Visiting Faculty Fellowship program at the UCHV.

 For more information, feel free to write to us at firstname.lastname@example.org